 It’s important to know what level of support you can rely on from your in-house IT team BEFORE you start planning your PIM-DAM integration.
 You may need to call heavily on their support and they will have to schedule you into their work plan.

-If – like most are – your IT team is overworked, you may find your project isn’t a high priority.
-Knowing this in advance gives you time to win hearts-and-minds by building a compelling business case for PIM-DAM integration.
+When – as is often the case – your IT team doesn’t have room in their schedule, your project may not receive high priority.
+If you know this in advance, you have the time to win over management by building a compelling business case for PIM-DAM integration.

 If you’re unable to secure the in-house support you need for a timely integration, you may prefer to call on an implementation partner.
 They will typically be experts in particular software systems and may be recommended by your DAM or PIM provider.
 Their expertise can help your project run more smoothly and avoid the pitfalls that some businesses encounter by going it alone.